Qian-CV/T2Det/README.md

   --load_from path/to/pre-trained/model \
 ```

-and if you want submit the DOTA2.0 results for online evaluation, you can run  as follows
+and if you want test the VEDAI results, you can run  as follows

 ```bash
 python tools/test.py \